-- detect objects and extract features from images - use features to make decisions to control or respond to scene activity - enhance, analyze, measure and track objects in images
+- detect objects and extract features from images - use features to make decisions to control or respond to scene activity - enhance, analyze a scene, measure or track objects in images

 The Methods/Types of Image Processing.
 These are the kinds of processes done on image files.